Trent Reznor: Beats Music

-In January 2013, Reznor and TopSpin Media founder Ian Rogers were chosen to head Beats Electronics' new music subscription service, Project Daisy, described by Beats co-founder Jimmy Iovine as having "hardware, brand, distribution partnerships, and artist relations to differentiate Daisy from the competition".
+In January 2013, Reznor and TopSpin Media founder Ian Rogers were chosen to head Beats Electronics's new music subscription service, Project Daisy, described by Beats co-founder Jimmy Iovine as having "hardware, brand, distribution partnerships, and artist relations to differentiate Daisy from the competition".
 There was some speculation as to what Reznor's role would be within the company, but he was later named chief creative officer.
 He promised that he and the other members would strive to create a music subscription service that will be like "having your own guy when you go to the record store, who knows what you like but can also point you down some paths you wouldn't have necessarily encountered".
 The service was officially launched in the United States on January 21, 2014.

-Reznor has continued on in a similar role under Beats' new ownership at Apple, where he has been involved in the launch of Apple Music.
+Reznor continued on in a similar role under Beats's new ownership at Apple, where he was involved in the launch of Apple Music.
+He later left Apple, noting working there "felt at odds with the artist in me."

+Future Ruins festival

+In May 2025, Reznor and Ross announced a one-day music and arts festival Future Ruins, to be held in November 2025 at the Los Angeles Equestrian Center.
+The event, organized by a special-purpose entity Future Remains, focuses on film score composers along with DJ sets of electronic music.

+The billed artists include John Carpenter, Danny Elfman, Ben Salisbury and Geoff Barrow, Claudio Simonetti's Goblin, Cristobal Tapia de Veer, and Volker Bertelmann aka Hauschka.

+The festival was cancelled on October 3, 2025 due to "logistical challenges and complications."